plone/plone.restapi-client/docs/actions/content.md

 ## Get Content

+### Query function

-This function returns the content at the given path.
+Use the `getContentQuery` function to get the query for fetching the content at a given path.

-- Function name: `getContentQuery`
+### Hook

+Use the `useGetContent` hook to get the content at a given path.

 ### Parameters